rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

 -   Can you think of any examples of people being sure of something that was false and causing conflict and suffering because of it?
     Are people doing that now?
--   Is it possible that universe is bigger, older, and weirder than we even imagine?
+-   Is it possible that the universe is bigger, older, and weirder than we even imagine?
 -   Is there any reason to think that it is *plausible* that the religions that developed and evolved on earth have reliable answers to cosmological questions?